Make DIY Concrete Pumpkins (With a Fancy Twist)

 Step 2.
 Mix The Paint Colors For This DIY Concrete Pumpkin

-Mix the paint colors together first.
-To get a sage color, you’ll want a base of green, a little bit of purple (or blue mixed with red) and some black.
+Mix the paint colors first.
+You’ll want a base of green, a little bit of purple (or blue mixed with red), and some black to get a sage color.

 Stir these together and add more on whatever color you need to make it more sage.

-The black paint is what will help it have a grey undertone, but if you go too dark, you can add white.
+The black paint will help it have a grey undertone, but you can add white if you go too dark.

-Please note, the color in your bowl will be quite a bit lighter once mixed with the white cement, so adjust accordingly.
+Please note that the mix’s color in your bowl will be quite a bit lighter once mixed with the white cement, so adjust accordingly.

 Step 3.
 Cast The Concrete